jacber01/Excel-mac-keytips/README.md

    - `Option→H→B` → Borders (with custom KeyTips)
    - `Option→H→O` → Format (with custom KeyTips)
    - `Option→W→F` → Freeze (with custom KeyTips)
+   - `Option→H→I` → Insert (with custom KeyTips)
+   - `Option→H→D` → Delete (with custom KeyTips)

 ## Notes
 - Designed for Microsoft Excel 365/2024 on macOS.
 - Minor Excel updates should not affect functionality.
+- You have to enable Keytips in Preferences→Accessibility
+- You have to set your excel to English

 ## License
 MIT License